 The U.S. engages in conflicts throughout the world both militarily and politically.
 Important trading partners, including Russia and China, provide much of the funding for these interventions around the globe by buying a massive amount of U.S. Treasury debt.
 What happens when U.S. interests are directly contrary to those of the nations financing our deficits?
-The answer is they will consider steps which diminish the U.S. dollar's status as the world's reserve currency.
+The answer is they will consider steps that diminish the U.S. dollar's status as the world's reserve currency.

-You might be wondering how America has been able to simultaneously oppose Russia and China so often on the policy front, while getting them to extend vast amounts of credit.
+You might be wondering how America has been able to simultaneously oppose Russia and China so often on the policy front while getting them to extend vast amounts of credit.

 It looks more and more like a deliberate strategy on the part of Eastern tacticians who are better at playing the long game than leaders in Washington, DC.
 They appear to be leveraging an idea that is as old as the concept of debt.
 After all, Admiral Mullen certainly isn't the first to expose the risks associated with borrowing.
-Most have heard a similar warning pre-dating his by a few thousand years: The borrower is slave to the lender (Proverbs 22:7).
+Most have heard a similar warning pre-dating his by a few thousand years: The borrower is a slave to the lender (Proverbs 22:7).

-The Russians and the Chinese (along with India and Brazil) have been negotiating more and more trade deals in their own currencies – without using the “Almighty Dollar.”
+The Russians and the Chinese (along with India and Brazil) have been negotiating more and more trade deals in their currencies – without using the “Almighty Dollar.”
 And Russia and China have been particularly aggressive in accumulating physical gold.
 All of these steps maneuver these major nations into a position where they can eventually dump the dollar.

 Free Investment Report: How to Train Your Mind for Success

 This last weekend, we announced that investment analyst David Smith (of Silver-Investor.com) has joined Money Metals's team of contributing writers.
-David is a long-time expert on the precious metals and brings decades of accumulated investing wisdom to the table.
+David is a long-time expert on precious metals and brings decades of accumulated investing wisdom to the table.